Kamloops Informal Trial Pilot - Find out How it Works

 All child protection matters under the Child, Family and Community Service Act are dealt with in the Provincial Court (although protective intervention orders and restraining orders can also be obtained in the Supreme Court of British Columbia).

-Both the Provincial Court and the Supreme Court of BC can make orders about guardianship of children, parenting arrangements, and child and spousal support under the Family Law Act - the two courts have “concurrent jurisdiction” in those matters.
+Both the Provincial Court and the Supreme Court of BC can make orders about guardianship of children, parenting arrangements, and child and spousal support under the Family Law Act.
 However, once the Supreme Court has made an order about a particular issue, applications to change the order must be taken to Supreme Court.

 For information on choosing a court see Choosing a court for Family Law Act matters.